Special Courses & Events

 The 20th Annual Dr. Karl Prado Physics & Radiobiology Review Course

-The purpose of the 20th Annual Dr. Karl Prado Physics & Radiobiology Review Course is to provide a comprehensive review of radiobiology and physics for senior radiation oncology residents and medical physics residents who are taking the board exam for the first time as well as radiation oncologists already in practice who attend the review course to prepare for re-certification examinations.
+The purpose of the 20th Annual Dr. Karl Prado Physics & Radiobiology Review Course is to provide a comprehensive review of physics and radiobiology for senior radiation oncology residents and medical physics residents who are taking the board exam for the first time as well as radiation oncologists already in practice who are preparing for re-certification examinations.
 The instructors for this course include a combination of invited nationally recognized faculty and our own top-ranked faculty in the departments of radiobiology and physics.

 Dr. Karl L. Prado Endowment for Radiation Oncology Trainees